Friday, June 6, 2025

 [4] In 1913, Congress delegated the ability to create new money to the Federal Reserve banking system.
 The US federal government may borrow money from the Federal Reserve, or from foreign, state or local governments.

-[6] Building Hoover Dam did that in the 1930's, and is still producing a return on investment, in hydroelectric energy.
+[6] Building Hoover Dam did that in the 1930’s and is still producing a return on investment in hydroelectric energy.
 Just investing in infrastructure (roads, bridges) does not create self-sustaining jobs.
-The 2009 stimulus funds should have gone into a major expansion of oil, coal, natural gas, and nuclear power in the US, not just into inefficient green energy and transportation infrastructure (which takes energy to maintain and repair, but does not directly create energy).
+The 2009 stimulus funds should have gone into a major expansion of oil, coal, natural gas, and nuclear power in the US, not just into inefficient green energy and transportation infrastructure (which takes energy to maintain and repair but does not directly create energy).
+In a recent paper (3), I discuss the best fuels for the future and give reasons why thorium and synthetic carbon-based fuels will be humanity’s best fuels for the future, along with solar power collected at the Moon and with geostationary solar power satellites.